rizatemizel/machine_learning_deployment_elastic_beanstalk/README.md

 I deployed the project on the AWS Elastic Beanstalk environment as a FastAPI.

 The .ebextensions folder, procfile, and appplication.py files are required configurations for this purpose.
-In addition, you need to create an application and associated environment in Elastic Beanstalk and deploy your application via a code pipeline from a GitHub repository.
+In addition, you need to create an application and associated environment in Elastic Beanstalk and deploy your application via AWS code pipeline from a GitHub repository.

 What does it look like at the end?